Albania With Kids – What To See & Where To Stay

 Where To Stay In Albania With Kids

-You’ve now got a massive list of where to visit in Albania -yay!
-But, before you start planning what you’re going to fill your time with, you need to know where you’re going to sleep!
+You’ve now got a massive list of where to visit in Albania with children.
+Yay!
+But, before you start planning what to do in Albania, you need to know where you’re going to sleep!

-Whilst some people like to book when they arrive, during the peak season that could lead to a tricky issue coming your way.
-Whilst Albania isn’t a country which is completely booked up during summer, availability can be very low if you don’t book ahead of time, so we would always recommend booking your accommodation before you arrive.
+While some people like to book when they arrive, that could lead to a tricky issue coming your way during the peak season.
+While Albania isn’t a completely booked country during summer, availability can be very low if you don’t book ahead of time, so we would always recommend booking your accommodation before you arrive.

 If you’re traveling with children, you won’t need to be told about the importance of planning!